-A decision support system is an interactive computer based system that serves decision making needs of managers.
-It provides managers with the information that enables them to make both semi-structured and unstructured decisions.
-A DSS employs various analytical models to perform low-level analysis of data and produce information.
+A decision support system is an interactive computer-based system that serves the decision making needs of managers.
+It provides managers with information that enables them to make both semi-structured and unstructured decisions.
+A DSS employs various analytical models to perform a low-level analysis of data and produce information.

 A manager can apply his knowledge to the system generated information and get a more clear view of the problem.
 The use of decision support systems usually increases the manager’s ability to make correct and balanced decisions.